Souradeep2233/RxIntelli/Readme.md

 # Retrive Information from any Prescription:
 ![alt text](image-2.png)
 Even after uploading 3 prescriptions , it can understand every semantic information of every prescription and retrives intelligently.
-## **🌍 The Problems We Try to Solve**

-* Medical prescriptions are handwritten, messy, and hard to read.

-* Tracking medicines, dosage, and history is confusing.

-* Doctors and patients both waste time finding past prescriptions.
-* Semantic Search over prescription becomes almost impossible.

 ---

 ## **💡 The Vision**